X-chromosome reactivation: As a Potential Therapy

 The human X chromosome contains a disproportionate number of genes associated with intellectual disability.
-X-linked disorders in heterozygous female patients are a unique subject of study because they carry an X chromosome with the mutated disorder allele and an X chromosome with a healthy wild-type allele.
-XCI randomly selects on X chromosome as the Xi, leaving the genes on the other X, the Xa, to be expressed.
+X-linked disorders in heterozygous female patients are particularly relevant here because these patients carry an X chromosome with the mutated disorder allele and an X chromosome with a healthy wild-type allele.
+XCI randomly selects one X chromosome as the Xi, leaving the genes on the other X, the Xa, to be expressed.
 Therefore, heterozygous female patients are a mosaic of healthy and diseased cells.
 In non-cell-autonomous X-linked disorders, such as hemophilia A, the healthy cells can compensate for the diseased cells.
 In other disorders such as Kabuki syndrome, the mutation affects the cell such that cells carrying the healthy allele are more common (a skewed XCI pattern), reducing the severity of the disease.
 However, in X-linked disorders where the healthy cells are insufficient to restore wild-type function, X chromosome reactivation may be a potential therapy.
 By reactivating the Xi in diseased cells, the previously unexpressed wild-type allele can regain some level of expression and restore function.
 Disorders that could hypothetically be treated by X reactivation include Rett syndrome, CDKL5 deficiency disorder, Fragile X syndrome, etc.